Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

   - A unit’s weight changes directly as a function of the inputs and outputs of the unit.
   - In terms of biological neurons, the information for changing the weight of a synaptic connection is directly available to the presynaptic axon and postsynaptic dendrite.
   - E.g. Hebbian learning rule
 - *Competitive networks*: neural networks that don’t require any feedback.
-Unsupervised learning.
+Aka unsupervised learning.
 - The key to competitive networks is that the output layer has inhibitory connections within its own layer.
-This allows the output units to compete with each other with the winner being rewarded (by having its weights increased).
+This allows the output units to compete with each other with the winner being rewarded by having its weights increased.
 - This contrasts with feedforward networks because there aren’t connections within a layer (between units in the same layer).
 - Competitive networks are good at classification which requires detecting similarities between different input patterns.
 - E.g. recognizing the same object from many different angles and perspectives.
 This is known as *position-invariant object recognition*.